Blueprint

 My Fellow Minnesotans,

-Together, through the active engagement of community leaders like you, along with leadership from our government partners, grantees, and subject matter experts spanning a variety of disciplines, we are developing a powerful, equity-focused, person-centered, and data-driven plan for how we age.
+Thanks to the active engagement of community leaders like you, along with leadership from government and community partners, our grantees, and subject matter experts spanning a variety of sectors, the Age-Friendly Minnesota Council is pleased to invite you to connect with the launch of this powerful, equity-focused, person-centered, and data-driven plan for how we age.
+Take a journey through the Blueprint and get engaged today.
 Join us!

 Kirsten Olson, Interim Director